Understanding Hip Pain: Causes and Treatments

 Hip Osteoarthritis Treatment Options

-If you suspect you have osteoarthritis in your hip, the first step is to get it checked out by a healthcare professional.
+If you suspect you have osteoarthritis in your hip, the first step is to get it checked out by a healthcare specialist.
 Once you have an official diagnosis and have excluded other possible causes of hip pain, your doctor will give you a range of treatment options, such as the following:

 • Physical therapy improves your joint function by strengthening the muscles surrounding your hip